-Now in its 6th year, the new event is still a must-see attraction for Kent residents and those prepared to travel from further afield.
-Originally scheduled for just one day, the new event now spans 2 days, covering 17th and 18th August 2019.
+The 2019 was a must-see attraction for Kent residents and those prepared to travel from further afield.
+Originally scheduled for just one day, the new event now spanned 2 days.

-It was originally held around the end of June but has now been moved to later in the summer which will hopefully help with the weather, which hasn't been particularly kind over the last few years.
+It was originally held around the end of June but was moved to later in the summer to hopefully help with the weather, which, as always can be a bit hit-and-miss.

-Biggin Hill Prices / Entrance Fees - How much does it cost?
+Biggin Hill Prices / Entrance Fees – How much did it cost?

-The sixth year of the show in its new guise now spans 2 days.
-The price this year for 2019 is the same as last year's price and the standard ticket price is the same for either Saturday or Sunday.
-For those over 16 years of age, the ticket price (valid for 1 day only) is £23.50 as long as you book in advance.
-If you leave booking too late, you may have had to pay the non-discounted price, which we think will be in the region of £29.
+The price for 2019 was the same as the previous year’s price and the standard ticket price was the same for either Saturday or Sunday.
+For those over 16 years of age, the ticket price (valid for 1 day only) was £23.50 as long as you booked in advance.
+If you left booking too late, you had to pay the non-discounted price, which was £29.

-For kids under 15, the good news is that 2 of them can get in for free if they are with an adult (i.e. 2 kids free per 1 adult).
-Also be aware that no dogs are allowed (except for Guide Dogs for the blind / Assistance Dogs) but there is disabled parking (subject to availability).
+For kids under 15, the good news was that 2 of them could get in for free if they were with an adult (i.e. 2 kids free per 1 adult).
+Also, be aware that no dogs were allowed (except for Guide Dogs for the blind / Assistance Dogs) but there was disabled parking (subject to availability).

-For those who can afford it, there are also child-friendly Hospitality Tickets and the gold package will include a vegetarian and vegan option.
-There will be a kids' barbeque (ages 5-15), a sumptuous marquee with its own garden and a bar for the grown-ups.
-The Hospitality package includes a separate entrance and car park and also has executive toilets.
+For those who could afford it, there are also child-friendly Hospitality Tickets and the gold package included a vegetarian and vegan option.
+There was a kids’ barbeque (ages 5-15), a sumptuous marquee with its own garden and a bar for the grown-ups.
+The Hospitality package included a separate entrance and car park and also had executive toilets.

-What you get for your Hospitality will depend on the amount you pay.
-These types of tickets range from £25 (for kids 5-15 with the bronze package) up to £115 for an adult-only Sunday Gold ticket.
-Please be aware that these types of tickets are limited so it's best to book early as they may well sell out before the date of the airshow.
+What you got for your Hospitality depended on the amount you paid.
+These types of tickets ranged from £25 (for kids 5-15 with the bronze package) up to £115 for an adult-only Sunday Gold ticket.
+These types of tickets were limited so booking early was always recommended as they often sold out before the date of the airshow.

-In previous years' free parking to Biggin Hill airfield has been included if you had a valid ticket, so you weren't stung with any additional, unexpected costs when you turned up at the gate - We can't confirm that this is the case this year so it may be wise to make your own enquiries prior to booking for 2018 if this is something that concerns you.
+In previous years’ free parking to Biggin Hill airfield was included if you had a valid ticket, so you weren’t stung with any additional, unexpected costs when you turned up at the gate – We can’t confirm that this will be the case in future so it may be wise to make your own enquiries prior to booking future tickets should the airshow go ahead next year.

-According to the official ticket website, you can't gain access to the air show on the day without a valid ticket; they HAVE TO be bought in advance.
+Previously, you couldn’t gain access to the air show on the day without a valid ticket; they HAD TO be bought in advance.

-Where can I buy tickets for the Biggin Hill Airshow?
+Where did you buy tickets for the Biggin Hill Airshow?

-What's on for the 2019 Air Display?
-A list of Aircraft
+What was on for the 2019 air display?
+A list of aircraft

 - BBMF Spitfire (Mk TBC)